-Throughout the course of the investigation the Title IX Coordinator will notify both the complainant and the respondent of any and all meetings related to the investigation, including meetings with the complainant, the respondent, and any witnesses.
+Throughout the course of the investigation the Title IX Coordinator will notify both the complainant and the respondent of any and all meetings, hearings, or interviews related to the investigation in which they are expected to attend.
 The notifications will be provided electronically at least 12 hours in advance of the meeting through Cornerstone email accounts and will include reminders that the information is to be kept confidential within the context of the investigation.
+Notifications will include the date, time, location, list of participants, and purpose of the interview or meeting.